nite-stocker/python-cli-editable-install/README.md

 ### 7. Reinstall the script after editing `pyproject.toml`

 If you revise dependencies, entry points, or metadata in `pyproject.toml`, the script must be reinstalled to apply the changes.
+Let's demonstrate this by renaming the entry-point script name.

 In `pyproject.toml` under the `[project.scripts]` table header, add a couple extra "S"s to the script name: